yzy1996/Artificial-Intelligence/1-Machine-Learning/1-Generative-Models/GAN/4-Archived/GAN Description.md

 \min _{\theta_{G}} \max _{\theta_{D}} \mathbb{E}_{c \sim p_{\text {data}}(c)}\left[\mathbb{E}_{x \sim p_{\text {data}}(x \mid c)}[\log D(x, c)]+\mathbb{E}_{z \sim p_{z}(z)}[\log (1-D(G(z, c), c))]\right]
 $$
 where D(x, c) represents probability of x being a real data from condition c.

+**SGAN:**

+Springenberg [35] generalizes GAN to learn a discriminative classifier where D is trained to not only distinguish between real and fake images, but also classify real images into K classes.
+D outputs a (K+1)-dim vector with the last dimension for the real/fake decision.
+The trained D is used for image classification.
+DR-GAN shares a similar loss for D as [35] but has two additions.First, we expand G with an encoder-decoder structure.
+Second, we have an additional side information classification on the pose while training D.

 ### 写在摘要里的